 Working in Bahrain

-If you are moving to work in the country then you will need a Visa, unless you already hold a Gulf Cooperation Council (GCC) passport.
+If you are relocating to Bahrain to work, then you will need a Visa, unless you already hold a Gulf Cooperation Council (GCC) passport.
 The immigration process starts with your employer, who acts as your sponsor and sends your invitation to stay.
 Family members and any dependants can also apply for a residency permit or Family Visa, which will allow them to stay in Bahrain for the duration of the assignment but will not allow them the right to work.

 There is no personal income tax (PIT) regime in Bahrain.
 However, individuals employed by a natural person or a legal entity or an enterprise in the Kingdom of Bahrain are subject to contributions to the Social Insurance Organisation (SIO) rules in Bahrain.